ethereum/ethereum-org-website/src/content/developers/tutorials/a-developers-guide-to-ethereum-part-one/index.md

 - you can get around in a terminal,
 - you've written a few lines of Python code,
 - Python version 3.6 or greater is installed on your machine (use of a [virtual environment](https://realpython.com/effective-python-environment/#virtual-environments) is strongly encouraged), and
-- you’ve used `pip`, Python’s package installer.
+- you’ve used `pip`[https://pip.pypa.io/en/stable/], Python’s package installer.
   Again, if any of these are untrue, or you don’t plan to reproduce the code in this article, you can likely still follow along just fine.

 ## Blockchains, briefly {#blockchains-briefly}